openelections/docs/contributingcodeguide.md

   * party (for primary elections)
   * special (boolean flag, value should be formatted as the string "true")
   * path (the path from the raw file URI - a full URI is acceptable if the hosts differ)
-  * data_url (optional; the url to the processed CSV in the Github repository - it should begin with https://raw.githubusercontent.com/)
+  * data_url (optional; the url to the processed CSV in the GitHub repository - it should begin with https://raw.githubusercontent.com/)

 The `data_url` attribute is optional if the files are HTML files that will be scraped and stored as part of the load process.
 The `datasource.py` file will use the url paths to identify the results files for ingestion.
 If the state you are working on has PDF results files or multiple systems for handling/publishing results in several formats, you'll need a `url_paths.csv` file.